Western Equestrian Camp

 How to Apply:

 Campers who wish to enroll in the residential camp must complete the online enrollment form.
-Deadline for applications is May 1, 2018.
+DEADLINE EXTENDED THROUGH MAY 18, 2018!
 Payment is made on the online enrollment form.

 Campers will be accepted on a first-come, first-serve basis.
 To ensure quality instruction and maximum participation, enrollment is limited.
 Enroll as early as possible to assure your spot in our camp!